Patriots star Edelman arrested for vandalism in California

 Edelman was released on a citation and is scheduled to appear in court April 13.
 It wasn’t known Sunday if he had an attorney, and the Patriots had no immediate comment.

-The wide receiver made huge plays during the Patriots’ historic comeback against Atlanta in the Super Bowl following the 2016 season, which New England won 34-28.
-He won Super Bowl MVP honors in New England’s 20-17 victory last season against the Rams.
+The wide receiver made huge plays during the Patriots’ historic comeback victory over Atlanta in the Super Bowl following the 2016 season.
+He won Super Bowl MVP honors in New England’s victory last season over the Rams.